stitchdata/docs/_getting-started/onboarding-guide.md

   - title: "Define replication settings"
     anchor: "define-replication-settings"
+    summary: "Configuring replication"
     content: |
       {% assign all-extraction-docs = site.replication | where:"method",true %}

       The next steps will vary depending on the type of integration you connect.
 If you set up an Import API or [webhook]({{ site.baseurl }}/integrations/webhooks) integration, you're all done!
-These are considered "push" integrations, meaning that data is pushed to Stitch from the data source.
+These are considered "push" integrations, meaning that data is automatically pushed to Stitch from the data source.

       For all other integrations, data is "pulled" from the source.
 An integration's replication settings define how, when, and what data is pulled from a source.